Birational invariance in logarithmic Gromov-Witten theory: Construction of and

 \section{Construction of $\cX$ and $\cY$}

-We treat only the logarithmically smooth case.
+We construct Artin fans only for logarithmically smooth logarithmic schemes.
 A more general construction appears in \cite{logbd}.
 The general case is also treated in \cite{Ulirsch}, where it is connected to Kato fans, polyhedral complexes and Berkovich analytic spaces.

 We construct the stack $\cX$ as a universal object depending on $X$.
-First, there is a canonical morphism $\cX \to \Log$; its image is an open substack of $\Log$, but it is too coarse an object because different strata of $X$ can map to the same point of $\Log$.
+First, there is a canonical morphism $X \to \Log$; its image is an open substack of $\Log$, but it is too coarse an object because different strata of $X$ can map to the same point of $\Log$.
 The idea is to correct this deficiency in a universal way.
 We then construct $\cY$ by repeating the same construction, this time working relative to $\Log(\cX)$.